Skip to Main Content

 Insetting is a long-term strategy that requires deep commitment and planning.
 It enhances a company’s overall sustainability by reducing Scope 3 emissions and strengthening value chain resilience.

-Offsetting does not contribute to reducing operational emissions.
-It’s easier to implement and involves investing in external projects to counteract CO2 or GHG emissions, like renewable energy or reforestation.
+Offsetting does not contribute to reducing operational emissions because it involves investing in external projects to counteract CO2 or GHG emissions, like reforestation.
+It’s easier to implement but its environmental benefits can be hard to verify and track reliably.

 What is green hydrogen and how is it used?

-Green hydrogen is hydrogen that’s produced by using zero-carbon electricity to split water into hydrogen and oxygen.
-Green hydrogen can be used to replace fossil fuels in industries that are hard to electrify, like shipping, steel, and other hard-to-abate sectors.
+Green hydrogen is hydrogen that’s produced by using renewable energy to split water into hydrogen and oxygen.
+Green hydrogen can be used to expand energy sources and lower emissions in key industries such as shipping and steel.

 What is renewable naphtha and how is it used?

-Renewable naphtha is a fuel component that can be used to decrease the carbon intensity from various chemical processes including the creation of plastic, chemicals, and consumer goods.
+Renewable naphtha is a fuel component that can be used to decrease the environmental impact of various chemical processes including the creation of plastics, chemicals, and consumer goods.